tobycouchmanmicrosoft/Minikubek8sWsl2Setup/README.md

 ### Notes
 1. If you restart your linux distro ($`wsl --shutdown`) you can restart both docker and minikube with the following command `nohup sudo -b dockerd && minikube start`
+2. If you are building your docker images within WSL, you'll need to do this first: `eval $(minikube docker-env)`.
+This points the docker cli to the docker instance running in minikube.
+If you do not do this then when you deploy a helm chart, kubernetes will not be able to find the docker image.